wcko87/rabiribi-map-editing/docs/events/common_map_events.md

   - When Erina passes this event, darkness is disabled.

 - **[193] Hide layer 2**
+  - Makes layer 2 and 6 invisible.

 - **[194] Show layer 2**
-  - Allows toggling the visibility of layer 2.
+  - Makes layer 2 and 6 visible.

 # Warps